NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Euphoria Ooze.md

 abilities_mid:
   - name: ""
   - name: "Sizzling Slime"
     desc: "  Whenever the euphoria ooze takes fire damage, the radius of its euphoric vapors aura increases to 30 feet.
 It loses its immunity to bludgeoning damage.
-Everything within the aura, including the euphoria ooze, is Concealed by smoke, and all creatures outside the smoke are concealed to creatures within it.
+Everything within the aura, including the euphoria ooze, is [[undefined]] by smoke, and all creatures outside the smoke are concealed to creatures within it.
 These effects all last for 1 minute."

 attacks:
   - name: ""